nsnam/ns-3-dev-git/doc/installation/source/macos.rst

 Requirements
 ************

+Installing ns-3 on macOS requires two fundamental things:  1) C++/Python development tools, and 2) CMake build system with at least one underlying build tool.
+These can either be installed via binary package installation from the macOS App Store (Xcode development tools) or the web (`CMake binary package <https://cmake.org/download/>`_), or from Homebrew or MacPorts.

-macOS uses the Clang/LLVM compiler toolchain.
-It is possible to install gcc/g++ from Homebrew and MacPorts, but macOS will not provide it due to licensing issues.  |ns3|
+macOS Xcode uses the Clang/LLVM compiler toolchain.
+It is possible to install the GNU compiler gcc/g++ from Homebrew and MacPorts, but macOS will not provide it due to licensing issues.
+If you do not install Xcode you will have to install build tools via Homebrew or MacPorts.  |ns3|
 works on recent versions of both ``clang++`` and ``g++``, so for macOS, there is no need to install ``g++``.

+The following table provides package names for installing CMake and Ninja build system from Homebrew or MacPorts.

   +--------------------+-------------------------------+-------------------------------------+
   | **ns-3 Version**   | **Homebrew packages**         | **MacPorts packages**               |